Imaginary Explosions - Book launch with Caitlin Berrigan

 June 29, 2018

 Join us for an event with artist Caitlin Berrigan to launch her title Imaginary Explosions, published by Berlin-based Broken Dimanche Press.
-Berrigan will give a short reading alongside writer Mirene Arsanios, and others.
+Berrigan will give a short reading alongside writer Mirene Arsanios and Ellie Krakow.

 Imaginary Explosions is an artist book, a book of poetry and topological delineation.
 It explores geological ruptures, the immense scale and deep time of sexual violence, and the ways traumas reverberate through bodies across multiple generations of relationships and families.